The following information is to support students as they navigate campus

 Anschutz Student Food Pantry

-The CU Anschutz Student Food Pantry is open.
-The food pantry is open to
+The CU Anschutz Student Food Pantry has gone virtual!
+Case

-For alternatives close to you, please reach out to the Food Bank of the Rockies as they update their
+resources.
+For in-person alternatives close to you, please reach out to the Food Bank of the Rockies as they

 CU Anschutz Shares is a